hasura/ddn-sample-app/README.md

 ### Subgraph Builds

-A build is a fully-functional, immutable supergraph API which is built based on your project's configuration.

-During the build process, Hasura builds and deploys all the data connectors and supergraph builds.
-This includes connector configurations, models, functions, and all other related components, which are integrated into the deployments.

 Considering the size of the supergraph and separate deployments, it may initially take some time to complete.
 Once deployed, the supergraph provides a unified GraphQL API that leverages the capabilities of all subgraphs to offer a comprehensive Ecommerce solution.